Governance

 -

-We see that there is an efficient allocation of resources, preventing teams from being overburdened or underutilized.
+We see an efficient allocation of resources, preventing teams from being overburdened or underutilized.

 -

-We help identify cost overruns early by utilizing a centralized project budget tracking system.
+We help identify cost overruns early by using a centralized project budget-tracking system.

 6. Change Control & Decision-Making